awagmi/quartz/content/notes/Layer Zero Whitepaper.md

 ## TLDR
 [Layer Zero](notes/Layer%20Zero.md) - a Trustless Omnichain interoperability protocol
 - Allows 2 separate blockchains to communicate using 2 independent components
+	- Basically, you get these two independent components to make sure the transactions are valid from the sender before the receiver decides to anything
 - General communication layer, NOT a blockchain
 - Touts benefits of being less complex, less overheads, and being able to extend to any blockchain without being hindered by its native SDK.